-The joint MPP/MBA degree program requires a total of 85 units: 38 units of the public policy curriculum and 47 units of business school courses.
+The joint MPP/MBA degree program requires a total of 86 units: 38 units of the public policy curriculum and 48 units of business school courses.
 It thus permits the student to complete in three years what ordinarily would require four years if undertaken separately.
 Applicants for the joint program must apply and be granted admission to both the School of Public Policy and the Graziadio Business School.
 The admission requirements for potential joint MPP/MBA degree students are identical to the admission requirements for the MPP and full-time MBA degree programs if pursued separately.

 In the first year of study, the student will complete 25 units at the School of Public Policy, including 19 units of core requirements and 6 units of electives.
-In the second year, the student will complete 32 units at the Graziadio Business School.
+In the second year, the student will complete 33 units at the Graziadio Business School.
 The third year is devoted to 15 units at the Graziadio Business School and 13 units at the School of Public Policy, including 4 units of core requirements and 9 units of electives.

 With the concurrent approval of the deans of the Graziadio Business School and the School of Public Policy, the three-year joint MPP/MBA degree may be pursued by a School of Public Policy student with advanced standing.
 Admission to the Graziadio Business School would have to be separately granted.
 In such an event, the first year of business school study would be completed in the second year of the joint degree program.
-Students in this standing who have successfully completed DESC 618 Applied Data Analytics can take an additional elective at the School of Public Policy in lieu of MPP

-603 Applied Research Methods in Public Policy.
-Students in this standing who have successfully completed ECNM 624 Prices, Profits, and the Market Economy can take an additional economics elective at the School of Public Policy in lieu of MPP 602 Applied Economic Analysis of Public Policy I.1
+Students in this standing who have successfully completed DESC 618 Applied Data Analytics can take an additional elective at the School of Public Policy in lieu of MPP 603 Applied Research Methods in Public Policy.
+Students in this standing who have successfully completed ECNM 624 Prices, Profits, and the Market Economy can take an additional economics elective at the School of Public Policy in lieu of MPP 602 Applied Economic Analysis of Public Policy I.

-Students who complete their first year at the School of Public Policy and successfully complete MPP 602 and 605 Applied Economic Analysis of Public Policy I and II can take an additional elective at the Graziadio Business School in lieu of ECNM 602 Managerial Economics.
-Similarly, students who complete their first year at the School of Public Policy and successfully complete MPP 603 Applied Research Methods in Public Policy can take an additional elective at the Graziadio Business School in lieu of DESC 618 Applied Data Analytics.
+Students who complete their first year at the School of Public Policy and successfully complete MPP 603 Applied Research Methods in Public Policy can take an additional elective at the Graziadio Business School in lieu of DESC 618 Applied Data Analytics.